simonsobs/ocs/docs/developer/writing_an_agent/docker.rst

 "volumes" contains one or more mounted directories, in this case mounting the current directory (``./``) outside of the container to ``/config`` within the container, and do so read-only.
-Lastly, "environment" sets environment variables within the container, in this case the log level.
+Lastly, "environment" sets environment variables within the container, in this case the instance-id and log level.

 Now we can run the Agent with ``docker-compose``: